Haplogroup E-M132

 Haplogroup E-M132, formerly known as E-M33 (E1a), is a human Y-chromosome DNA haplogroup.
 Along with E-P177, it is one of the two main branches of the older E-P147 paternal clade.
 E-M132 is divided into two primary sub-branches, E-M44 and E-Z958, with many descendant subclades.

 Ancient DNA

 E-M132/E1a has been found in the remains of one Guanche (1/30) from the Canary Islands, and one Bimbape (1/16) from El Hierro that has been dated to the 10th century CE.

 A man from the Koban culture (1/15) of the North Caucasus, which has been dated between the 9th century BCE and the 7th century BCE, carried paternal haplogroup E1a2a1b1b, as well as maternal haplogroup J1b1 or J1c.

+A man from punic-era Spain was found to carry paternal haplogroup E1a2* as well as maternal haplogroup U6a1b2.